Build Your Own Website: What should you consider?

 For retail businesses, an e-commerce website offers the advantage of being open 24/7; a storefront that is always accessible to your customers.

 With online spending rocketing the time to embrace the power of e-commerce is now, especially given the wealth and variety of e-commerce software and platforms available on the market.

 51% of customers said they would soon spend more money online than in store.
 However, a website in itself is no longer enough as 83% of consumers now expect local businesses to have a mobile friendly site.

 So how do you build your own website, and what do you need to plan for to ensure that your business doesn’t lose pace in the digital race?

-Before starting on what will be a time consuming and potentially costly exercise, make sure you understand why you want to build your own website.
+Before starting on what will be a time consuming and potentially costly exercise, make sure you understand how do you build your own website.
 Do you want to start selling online or increase your brand and product awareness, for instance?
 Work out what you want from your website with clear objectives and identify what your customer actually needs.
-There’s no point in having a website with streaming media and social media feeds if you are not ready for building a website.
+There’s no point in having a website with streaming media and social media feeds if you are not ready to build your own website.

 Speak to some of your existing customers and find out what they expect online – how will they be accessing your website, via their smartphones, tablets or desktop browsers?
 There is no point adding expensive functionality that nobody will use, especially if it can be bolted on at a later stage when demand is there.

 Find out what your competitors are doing online.
 An online competitor analysis should look at your main competitors, and also those that are being returned against the common search terms you use for your business.
 There are lots of digital tools that can help you rate the competition online, such as Search Metrics, PR Checker and Google Analytics.